Information for local and commuter students

 Induction activities

-As part of the Keele Welcome and induction you will be provided with resources and guides to support your transition.
-You will also have the opportunity to virtually link up with other local and commuter students, as part of the online pre-arrival and welcome experience.
+As part of the Keele induction, you will be provided with resources and guides to support your transition.
+You will also have the opportunity to virtually link up with other local and commuter students as part of the online pre-arrival and welcome experience.

 Taxi fares will depend on the firm used but are approximately £4.50 from Newcastle, £7.50 from Hanley and £7 from Stoke station.

-If you would like to cycle to, from and around Keele, useful information and tips can be found on the Keele Cyclists web pages.
+If you would like to cycle to, from and around Keele, useful information and tips such as where to store your bike, complete essential repairs, or shower off after a ride onto campus can be found on the Keele Cyclists web pages.

-As well as the other students you will meet through your course, at Keele we have a wide range of clubs, societies and other opportunities to meet new people including other local and commuter students.
+As well as the other students you will meet through your course, at Keele we have a wide range of clubs, societies and other opportunities such as volunteering to meet new people including other local and commuter students.

 If you choose to live off campus in the local area and are looking to find private accommodation, then Keele Accommodation Services and the ASK advice service in the Student’s Union can provide lots of useful support and information to help you find the right accommodation to suit your needs.